veeto

 Summary

-Senator Wiener's health care oversight legislation establishes new reporting requirements and financial penalties for California health plans and insurers with high rates of overturned coverage denials.
-The bill requires annual reporting of treatment denials and modifications, categorized by type of care and patient demographics, beginning June 2026.
+Senator Wiener's health care oversight legislation establishes new reporting requirements and financial penalties for California health insurers and plans with high rates of overturned coverage denials.
+The measure requires annual reporting of all treatment denials and modifications, categorized by type of care and diagnosis, with data disaggregated by age and other demographic factors.

 Key Dates